Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Abstract

 \section{Abstract}

-Large vision-language models (LVLMs) are increasingly deployed in interactive applications such as virtual and augmented reality, where first-person (egocentric) view captured by head-mounted cameras serves as key input.
-While this view offer fine-grained cues about user attention and hand–object interactions, their narrow field of view and lack of global context often lead to failures on spatially or contextually demanding queries.
+Large vision-language models (LVLMs) are increasingly deployed in interactive applications such as virtual and augmented reality, where a first-person (egocentric) view captured by head-mounted cameras serves as key input.
+While this view offers fine-grained cues about user attention and hand-object interactions, its narrow field of view and lack of global context often lead to failures on spatially or contextually demanding queries.
 To address this, we introduce a framework that augments egocentric inputs with third-person (exocentric) views, providing complementary information such as global scene layout and object visibility to LVLMs.
-We present E3VQA, the first benchmark for multi-view question answering with 4K high-quality question–answer pairs grounded in synchronized ego–exo image pairs.
+We present E3VQA, the first benchmark for multi-view question answering with 4K high-quality question-answer pairs grounded in synchronized ego-exo image pairs.
 Additionally, we propose M3CoT, a training-free prompting technique that constructs a unified scene representation by integrating scene graphs from three complementary perspectives.
 M3CoT enables LVLMs to reason more effectively across views, yielding consistent performance gains (4.84\% for GPT-4o and 5.94\% for Gemini 2.0 Flash) over a recent CoT baseline.
 Our extensive evaluation reveals key strengths and limitations of LVLMs in multi-view reasoning and highlights the value of leveraging both egocentric and exocentric inputs.
+The dataset and source code are available at \url{https://github.com/Leeinsu1/Towards-Comprehensive-Scene-Understanding}.